gapdays/gap-sage-days2016/program.md

 ## GAP-SageMath Days
 * Location: School of Computer Science, room 1.33A
-* Start: Monday January 17th at 10am (coffee since 9.30am)
+* Start: Monday January 17th at 10am (coffee from 9.30am)
 * Finish: 1pm on Friday January 22nd

 There will be also a Workshop on Mathematical Databases organised by the Horizon 2020 [OpenDreamKit project](http://opendreamkit.org/) in St Andrews on January 25th-27th, 2016.
 We will post a link here as soon as we will have more information.